nicholasgriffintn/travel-log-app/README.md

-# travel-log-app
+# Express / React Starter App for services

-An Express JS React app that uses Postgres and AWS Location to log travel spots
+For getting started with a new Express / React server in no time at all.